HussainAther/philosophy/heuristic/problemsolving.md

 We may also use cooperative search of multiple models working together to solve a difficult optimization problem or a hybrid search which optimizes by focusing on multiple and likely different approaches sequentially or in parallel.
 Functional decomposition uses (1) multiple objectives, (2) multiple constraints, and (3) partitions of the decision variable search space.
+Optimization varies with temporal and spatial distribution of information and computation variability.
+We can exploit clusters of heterogeneous workstations to complete large-scale distributed tasks such as optimization.

+Meta-optimization seesk to approach the next level by iterativelly generating inductive models (multiple restart optimization) and optimizing parameters of a process to generate an inductive model of an optimization problem.
+Optimizing a search process could include self-adaptation of mutation parameters (setp sizes) in teh evolutionary strategies and evolutionary programming approaches.

+## Function approximation

+With function approximation problems, we can use vector quantization to approximate a target function using a set of exemplar (prototype or codebook) vectors.
+They should represent a discrete subset of the problem using the features of interest naturally represented in the prolbem space.
+This method uses a non-parametric model of a target function using symbolic representation in the domain (such as tree-based approaches).
+A k-Nearest-Neighbor method can be a non-parametric method for this.
+We may also paralellize instance-based methods with discrete, independent nature of which they're used.